The well-developed legal system in Hong Kong plays a crucial role in maintaining Hong Kong as a prominent commercial and financial centre.

 ii Minimum amount in disputes

-The majority of commercial litigation in Hong Kong is commenced in District Court (the amount of the claim must be over HK$50,000 but not more than HK$1 million) or the Court of First Instance (which has unlimited jurisdiction over all civil matters).
+The majority of commercial litigation in Hong Kong is commenced in District Court (the amount of the claim must be over HK$75,000 but not more than HK$3 million) or the Court of First Instance (which has unlimited jurisdiction over all civil matters).
+Since 3 December 2018, the civil jurisdiction limits of the District Court and the Small Claims Tribunal have been increased as follows:3

 |General financial limit of the civil jurisdiction of the District Court||HK$1 million||HK$3 million|